 To avoid serious injury and damage to the tool, read and follow all of the Safety and Operating Instructions before operating the machine.

-- SOME DUST CREATED BY USING POWER TOOLS CONTAINS CHEMICALS known to cause cancer, birth defects, or other reproductive harm.
-Some examples of these chemicals are: - Lead from lead-based paints. - Crystalline silica from bricks, cement, and other masonry products. - Arsenic and chromium from chemically treated lumber
+- 1. SOME DUST CREATED BY USING POWER TOOLS CONTAINS CHEMICALS known to cause cancer, birth defects, or other reproductive harm.
+Some examples of - Lead from lead-based paints.